Cahuilla: History

 During the 1850s, the Cahuilla came under increasing pressure from waves of European-American migrants because of the California Gold Rush.
 In 1851, Juan Antonio led his warriors in the destruction of the Irving Gang, a group of bandits that had been looting the San Bernardino Valley.
-Following the outcome of the Irving Gang incident, in late 1851, Juan Antonio, his warriors and their families, moved eastward from Politana, toward the San Gorgonio Pass and settled in a valley which branched off to the northeast from San Timoteo Canyon, at a village named Saahatpa.
+After the outcome of the Irving Gang incident, in late 1851, Juan Antonio, his warriors and their families, moved eastward from Politana toward the San Gorgonio Pass and settled in a valley that branched off to the northeast from San Timoteo Canyon, at a village named Saahatpa.

 In addition to the influx of Anglo-American miners, ranchers and outlaws, and groups of Mormon colonists, the Cahuilla came into conflict with the neighboring Cupeño tribe to the west.
 In November 1851, the Garra Revolt occurred, wherein the Cupeno leader Antonio Garra attempted to bring Juan Antonio into his revolt.
-Juan Antonio, friendly to the Americans, was instrumental in capturing Antonio Garra, ending that revolt.
+Juan Antonio, friendly to the Americans, was instrumental in capturing Garra, ending that revolt.

-When the California Senate refused to ratify an 1852 treaty granting the Cahuilla control of their lands, some tribal leaders resorted to attacks on approaching settlers and soldiers.
+When the California Senate refused to ratify an 1852 treaty granting the Cahuilla control of their land, some tribal leaders resorted to attacks on approaching settlers and soldiers.
 Juan Antonio did not participate in this as long as he lived.

 To encourage the railroad, the U.S. government subdivided the lands into one-mile-square sections, giving the Indians every other section.
 In 1877 the government established reservation boundaries, which left the Cahuilla with only a small portion of their traditional territories.

 The Cahuilla have intermarried with non-Cahuilla for the past century.
-A high percentage of today's Cahuilla tribal members have some degree of mixed ancestry, especially Spanish and African American.
-Individuals who have grown up in the tribe's ways and identify culturally with the Cahuilla may qualify for official tribal membership by the tribe's internal rules.
+A high proportion of today's Cahuilla tribal members have mixed ancestry, especially Spanish and African American.
+People who have grown up in the tribe's ways and identify culturally with the Cahuilla may qualify for official tribal membership by the tribe's internal rules.
 Each federally recognized tribe sets its own rules for membership.